KagisoMashigo/KagisoMashigo/README.md

 Primarily experienced with Javascript, HTML, CSS, React, Express, PostgreSQL & Ruby/Rails.

-Currently working learning Python and Django.
+Currently learning Python and Django.

 My next steps are to learn golang and GraphQL.